Date(s) - Friday 11/20/2020

 I was born in Far Rockaway, Queens, and did not have an easy childhood.
 Separated from my parents at 4, I was homeless and on my own by 16 when I discovered my passion for writing and filmmaking, which has gotten me through some of life’s toughest times.
 I began my career in the film industry at 17 doing grip and electric work, which helped me get out of the shelter and gave me independence.

-— Sponsored by iEAR Presents! and the School of Humanities, Arts and Social Sciences at Rensselaer, made possible by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.
+— Sponsored by iEAR Presents!, YOUTH FX, Team HERO, The Coalition for Voter Education and Registration in County Jail, and the School of Humanities, Arts and Social Sciences at Rensselaer, made possible by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.